Megafunk/MassSample/README.md

 ### 4.6 Traits
 Traits are C++ defined objects that declare a set of fragments and data to use for authoring new entities in a data-driven way.
 They usually contain fragments and data that go well together to make defining different kinds of entities in the editor simple.

-To start using traits, simply create a DataAsset that inherits from MassEntityConfigAsset and add new traits to it.
+To start using traits, simply create a `DataAsset` that inherits from `MassEntityConfigAsset` and add new traits to it.
 Each trait can be expanded to set properties if it has any.
 There are many built-in traits including an "assorted fragments" trait to add specific fragments without making a new trait.
-You can also define a parent MassEntityConfigAsset to inherit the fragments from another DataAsset.
+You can also define a parent MassEntityConfigAsset to inherit the fragments from another `DataAsset`.

-Traits are often used to add SharedFragments in the form of settings.
+Traits are often used to add Shared Fragments in the form of settings.

 <a name="mass-sf"></a>
 ### 4.7 Shared Fragments
-Shared Fragments (FMassSharedFragment) are fragments that multiple entities can point to.
+Shared Fragments (`FMassSharedFragment`) are fragments that multiple entities can point to.
 This is often used for configuration that won't change for a group of entities at runtime.
 The archetype only needs to store one copy for many of sharing entities.

 <a name="mass-pm"></a>
 ## 5. Mass Plugins and Modules